Parikh Automata on Finite and Infinite Words: Introduction

-In the well-studied realm of verification of reactive systems, automata-related approaches provide a powerful framework to tackle important problems such as the model checking problem \cite{Baier2008, Clarke, ClarkeHandbook}.
-However, computations of systems are generally represented as infinite objects, as we often expect them to not terminate (but rather interact with the environment).
-Hence, automata processing infinite words are suited for these tasks.
-One common approach is the following: assume we are given a system, e.g.\ represented as a Kripke structure $K$, and a specification represented as an automaton $\Amc$ (or any formalism that can be translated into one) accepting all counterexamples.
-Then we can verify that the system has no bad computations by solving intersection-emptiness of $K$ and $\Amc$.
-Yet again, the most basic model of Büchi automata (which recognize $\omega$-regular languages) are quite limited in their expressiveness, although they have nice closure properties.
+In the well-studied realm of verification of reactive systems, automata-related approaches provide a powerful framework to tackle important problems such as model checking problems \cite{Baier2008,Clarke,ClarkeHandbook}.
+However, computations of such systems are generally represented as infinite objects, as we often expect them to not terminate (but rather interact with the environment).
+Hence, automata processing infinite words are well-suited to approach the model checking problem.
+One common approach is the following: assume we are given a system, \eg, represented as a Kripke structure $\Kmc$, and a specification represented as an automaton~$\Amc$ (or any formalism that can be translated into one) accepting all correct computations.
+Then we can verify the correctness of the system by solving the inclusion problem, that is, answering the question whether every computation of $\Kmc$ is also a computation of~$\Amc$.
+However, solving the inclusion problem generally requires to complement the automaton~$\Amc$, which is often expensive or not even possible.
+Hence, another common counterexample-driven approach is the following.
+Let~$\Amc$ be an automaton accepting all incorrect computations.
+Then we can verify that the system has no incorrect computations by solving the intersection-emptiness problem of~$\Kmc$ and~$\Amc$, that is, answering the question whether their sets of computations are disjoint.
+Büchi automata, recognizing $\omega$-regular languages, provide a natural extension of classical (finite word) automata to infinite words, enjoying closure under the Boolean operations and decidable decision problems.
+However, being one of the most basic models, their expressiveness is quite limited.

+Let us consider two examples.
+In a three-user setting in an operating system we would like to ensure that none of the users gets a lot more resources than the other two.
+One way to represent a such a specification is considering the $\omega$-language

+stating that there are infinitely many moments where the resources are distributed equally.
+Similarly, one could provide a set of unwanted computations via the $\omega$-language